Avoid cabin fever and enjoy the upcoming school break with this list of fun, family-friendly events and activities happening in Rochester, NY.

 4. Have some Indoor fun

 For those extra chilly days, burn some energy at a family-friendly indoor activity spot.
-Some of our local favorites include: Altitude Trampoline Park, Clubhouse Fun Center, Roc City Circus, Total Sports Experience, RocVentures Climbing Gym, Dave & Buster’s, Nerdvana, The Playhouse/Swillburger, Great Lakes Gaming, We The Hobby, and Mythical Escapes.
+Some of our local favorites include: Altitude Trampoline Park, Clubhouse Fun Center, Roc City Circus, Total Sports Experience, RocVentures Climbing Gym, Central Rock Gym, Dave & Buster’s, Nerdvana, The Playhouse/Swillburger, Great Lakes Gaming, We The Hobby, Dice Versa, and Mythical Escapes.

 And don't forget about The Little!
 Nothing gets us cozier during cold February days than a good movie.